 SAGE's Little Green Books, Methods Map, and Methods lists are all now available to all Penn State students for FREE!
 This includes the famous series, Quantitative Applications in the Social Sciences.
 This entire series is available on SAGE Research Methods, with additional tools across the site to filter your search on just these titles.

 To access these SAGE Research Materials, go to the Penn State Libraries > click on the Databases tab > select 'S' > then click on the SAGE Research Methods Online link:

-Besides the help you may have received in getting your admitted to a program, registering for courses and technical support once your course gets started, there are also support service for students that you might not be aware of.
+Besides the help you may have received in getting admitted to a program, registering for courses, and technical support once your course gets started, there are also support services for students that you might not be aware of.
 These include:

 - Support for Students in the Military

 Do you know how to defer loans you do have while you are a student?
 First, it is important to know that you have to be at least a half-time student in order to be loan eligible.
 And, once you have a loan it is important to demonstrate satisfactory academic performance, i.e., completing a course with a passing grade or your opportunity to obtain future aid may be in jeopardy!

 World Campus provides a Student Portal that has links to help you answer all of your questions.
 The screenshot below of this portal points to some of the important links to check out!

 There are a handful of valuable resources that every student will want to take advantage of while they are at Penn State including your account profile, Canvas, Office 365, Zoom, web publishing, software, and others.
 This page offers you a quick listing of services to check out!